B1NARY-GR0UP/tabsnapshot/README.md

 ![TABSNAPSHOT](images/TABSNAPSHOT.png)

-TABSNAPSHOT is a Chrome extension that allow you to create a snapshot for the current open tabs.
+TABSNAPSHOT is a Chrome extension that allows you to create a snapshot for the current open tabs.

 ## Install